Assistant Professor, Department of Ecology and Evolutionary Biology; and

 ------------------------------------------------------

-He has done a bit of everything.
-After graduating from Aix-Marseille Université in 2022, he joined the MEME program and attended courses at multiple European universities.
+Léo is a current PhD student in the EEB department at the University of Michigan.
+After graduating from Aix-Marseille Université in 2022, he joined the MEME master's program and attended courses at multiple European universities.
 As part of these rotations, he also joined ongoing research projects in various fields, ranging from the speciation genomics of weevils to behavior in Heliconius butterflies.
 In the meantime, he conducted independent research focusing on the taxonomy of Buthid scorpions and the biomechanics of venom spraying.
-In his words, he is very excited to join the Swain lab later this year, where he intends to curate and analyze large biodiversity datasets to investigate some of the macroevolutionary processes responsible for shaping the modern biosphere.
+In his words, he curates and analyzes large biodiversity datasets to investigate the macroevolutionary processes that shape the modern biosphere.
 Outside the lab, you might catch him hiking, shooting film, or playing fingerstyle guitar!

 Undergraduate Researcher